T-I-W-O/django-movie-catalog/README.md

 # Django Movie Catalog

 ## Overview
-This is a static movie catalog website built using Django and HTML.
-It demonstrates front-end and back-end integration, including search functionality, page navigation, and template rendering.
+This is a Django-based movie catalog web application.
+It demonstrates backend routing, template rendering, page navigation, and basic search functionality.

 > **Note:** This is a demonstration site.
 Currently, the search is configured with a sample movie (“Wonderman”) to showcase Django template rendering and search functionality.